arkiruthis/armv2_3D/README.md

 # armv2_3D

 ### Description
 A small fixed-point 3D mesh renderer for Acorn Archimedes.
 Written in C89 and ARM assembly.
 Utilizes the [C89 dynamic array](https://github.com/eteran/c-vector) by Evan Teran.
+Also includes the [TimerMod](https://armclub.org.uk/free/) module via SWI by David J. Ruck for performance metrics on RISCOS.

 Primarily aimed at ARM250 (A3010 / A3020) but code compatible up to RISC PC.